Requested this week

 When it comes to financing costs, most personal loans carry interest rates of between 10% and 20%, although you may get lower rates if you have excellent credit.
 You’ll also pay a simple loan origination fee based on your loan amount once your loan is approved.
-You can usually get a personal loan for between $2,000 and $35,000 (a bit more in some cases).
+You can usually get a personal loan for between $2,000 and $35,000 (and up to $100,000 in some cases).

 Other features of a personal home improvement loan:

-Loan terms of between 3 and 7 years—you can get monthly payments that work with your budget.
+Average loan terms between 3 and 7 years—you can get monthly payments that work with your budget.

 Fixed monthly payments that never change over the life of your loan.
 If you like predictable payments when it comes to balancing your budget, this is a great financing option for you.